 📹 Team Video

 Don’t over-produce the video

 Partners should be able to see and hear you clearly.
-Other than that, fancy editing and production won’t help you, and might even hurt you.
-One continuous shot, recorded on a phone with a decent camera, in a quiet environment, is sufficient.
+Other than that, fancy editing and production won’t help you, and even hurts you.
+One continuous shot, recorded on a phone with a decent camera, in a quiet environment, is more than sufficient.

 All founders should participate